slawinski/developers-brew/README.md

 ### Item number five - The Gulp, the Node and the browserSync

 Oh boy, what I had to put up with!
-I just couldn't make gulp, browserSync and node work together with gulp until I read this [Gist](https://gist.github.com/dstroot/22525ae6e26109d3fc9d).
+I just couldn't make browserSync and node work together with gulp until I read this [Gist](https://gist.github.com/dstroot/22525ae6e26109d3fc9d).
+If only the website could reload on change without running gulp all over again (on my to-do list).